Peter Fonda as Larry Rayder, wannabe NASCAR driver and small-time robber

 There is a continuity issue with Larry’s watches.
 The best close-up we are given is toward the end, when his wristwatch appears to be gold with a red-lit LED screen like a 1972 Pulsar P1.
 Earlier, however, his watch is definitely stainless with a white analog dial on expanding bracelet.
 The stainless watch appears to be his primary one, although the long sleeves of the shirt and the driving gloves make it difficult to determine what watch he is wearing in which scenes.

-Finally, we get to Larry’s sunglasses.
-He barely ever removes his shades, his best and most literal defensive mechanism to keep from showing actual emotion when Deke or Mary calls him out on something.
+Finally, we get to Larry’s sunglasses—a set of sporty tortoise-framed aviator-style sunglasses with amber gradient lenses.
+He rarely removes these shades, his best and most literal defensive mechanism to keep from showing actual emotion when Deke or Mary calls him out on something

 Go Big or Go Home